liya2017/axon-docs/docs/api/latest_version.md

 ```

 ### Method `eth_syncing`

 * `eth_syncing()`

 * result: [`Web3SyncStatus`](#type-Web3SyncStatus) `|` `false`

-Returns an object with data about the sync status or false.
+Returns an object with data about the sync status or `false`.

 #### Params